dibley1973/EventDispatcher/BlogPost_Pt2.md

 In part three we will look at pooling events commonly used events, as spawning lots of new event objects could lead to problems in a memory concious system.

-Full code available here at [My EventDispatcher GitHub repository](https://github.com/dibley1973/EventDispatcher)
+Full source code available here at [My EventDispatcher GitHub repository](https://github.com/dibley1973/EventDispatcher)

 [Part One](http://www.duanewingett.info/2016/02/10/CentralisedEventDispatcherInCPart1.aspx)